Landlord and Agent Disputes

 Issues such as the landlord entering the accommodation without notice, or so often and at such times that the tenant no longer feels secure in their own home could be interpreted as a form of harassment.
 Other forms of harassment include interfering with services such as gas, electricity or water as well as threatening or abusive behaviour.
 Harassment is a criminal offence and a breach of the tenant’s rights under a tenancy agreement, but before making allegations it is important to make sure there is not an innocent explanation, so get in contact to discuss your options.

 Your Rent is known as a high priority debt, although if you do not keep up with payments your landlord may take steps to evict you.
 This process will usually start with your landlord sending you letters reminding you about the overdue rent, and they may charge you for these letters.
 You may also be charged for making late payments of your rent.
-If you are an Assured Shorthold tenant and you fall into more than eight weeks/two months arrears your landlord can start possession proceedings against you.
+If you are a tenant and you fall into arrears your landlord can start possession proceedings against you.

 If your landlord claims you have broken your tenancy agreement and asks you to leave get in contact to discuss urgently.
 All landlords have to follow special legal procedures in order to evict tenants (even if the fixed period of the tenancy has ended).
 The process depends on the type of tenancy you have and other factors, so get in contact to discuss your options as soon as possible.